darthkrallt/AO3rdr/README.txt

 https://developer.mozilla.org/en-US/Add-ons/SDK/Tutorials/Mobile_development

 BUGS
-  - Please report any others you find!
+  - Firefox memory is unstable.
+Please regularly back up.

 TODO
+  - Check works for update on server

 WISHLIST (not for this release)
   - Add "added on" date (not visible in UI)